In this series on improving running performance, Brian MacKenzie and Doug Katona demonstrate drills utilizing the Pose Method of running.

 MacKenzie says many problems he sees coming out of his CrossFit Endurance seminars are related to calves, feet and ankles.
 One of the issues is not allowing the heel to “kiss” the ground.

-To utilize proper ankle flexion and muscle elasticity from your knee to your foot, MacKenzie’s drill is… Continue Reading
+To utilize proper ankle flexion and muscle elasticity from your knee to your foot, MacKenzie’s… Continue Reading

 Legendary powerlifter Louie Simmons explains the methods that have brought success and records to Westside Barbell lifters.

 I was always stronger a week or two after a meet or a week or two before the meet but very seldom on meet day.
 The Soviets had coaches, like Matveyev, who realized there was a much better method of planning.
 There has always been controversy over who came up with wave… Continue Reading

 Join CrossFit gymnastics coach Jeff Tucker as he takes elite athletes through handstand push-up progressions at the Again Faster Summit held at CrossFit New England.

 Tucker distinguishes between two types of handstand push-ups depending upon the hand position.
 Tucker says that the movement using the hands out in front to create a tripod with the head is called a “headstand push-up.”
 When you keep the hands in line with the head, the movement… Continue Reading

 June 21, 2011

 Dessert doesn’t have to take your kiddies into a sugar-filled lift-off.
 Satisfy their sweet tooth with nature’s natural sugars—guaranteed to keep them happy and grounded.